nandorojo/zeego/docs/docs/style.md

 }, 'Item')
 ```

-You can now use your custom `DropdownMenuItem` component:
+You can now use your custom `DropdownMenuItem` component.

+If you don't wrap custom components with `create()`, they won't work properly on iOS or Android.

-### `create` usage
+### `create(Component, displayName)`

-`create` takes two arguments: first, the component to wrap, and second, the name of the component.
+`create` takes two arguments: first, the component to wrap, and second, the name of the primitive it's wrapping.

 #### TypeScript Support